nlfiedler/nlfiedler.github.io/_posts/2014-07-21-Building_Erlang_Solaris.md

 Building [Erlang](http://www.erlang.org) on [OpenIndiana](http://openindiana.org) isn't really all that difficult, but does involve a few steps, so worth documenting in order to save time in the future.
 Why build Erlang?
 Because it [rocks!](http://erlangotp.com)

+_Update_: A [Fabric](http://www.fabfile.org) [script](https://github.com/nlfiedler/tanuki/blob/master/vagrant/fabfile.py) for performing everything you see here has been written.
+If you like using Fabric, feel free to copy code as you see fit.
+One difference is that the `fabfile.py` does not copy Apache FOP anywhere, it simply uses it temporarily to perform the build.

 ## Installing Dependencies

 ### Developer Tool Chain